solodev/cloud-documentation/src/marketplace/index.md

 # Marketplace

-The marketplace overview page gives you direct access to all parts of organization’s marketplace account.
+The marketplace overview page gives you direct access to all parts of the organization’s marketplace account.
 Here you can:

 1. Access all parts of the account from the main left nav
 2. View a snapshot of your marketplace profile with quick access by hitting the “edit profile” link